cnlohr/rawdrawandroid/README.md

 ## Linux install Android Studio with NDK.

 This set of steps describes how to install Android Studio with NDK support in Linux.
 It uses the graphical installer and installs a lot more stuff than the instructions below.
 You may be able to mix-and-match these two sets of instructions.
 For instance if you are on Linux but don't want to sacrifice 6 GB of disk to the Googs.

+**NOTE** You probably should use the WSL instructions instead of these instructions as it will produc a more lean installation.

 1) Install prerequisites:
 ```